SpaiR/imgui-java/README.md

 Please read **Binding Notice** to get more info about java-specific things of the API.<br>
 See official [documentation](https://github.com/ocornut/imgui#usage) and [wiki](https://github.com/ocornut/imgui/wiki) to get more info about how to do things in Dear ImGui.

 Binding provides all the data you need to render Dear ImGui.
-If, for some reason, you want to use your own backend renderer, see how things are done in [ImGuiImplGl3](https://github.com/SpaiR/imgui-java/blob/v1.76-0.9/imgui-lwjgl3/src/main/java/imgui/gl3/ImGuiImplGl3.java).
+If, for some reason, you want to use your own backend renderer, see how [ImGuiImplGl3](https://github.com/SpaiR/imgui-java/blob/v1.76-0.9/imgui-lwjgl3/src/main/java/imgui/gl3/ImGuiImplGl3.java) is works.

+**[Docking API](https://user-images.githubusercontent.com/8225057/46304087-00035580-c5ae-11e8-8904-f27a9434574a.gif)** is available!
+Read "Using Docking" to get more info.

-Next versioning semantic is used: `imguiVersion-bindingVersion`.<br>
+Versioning semantic of the binding: `imguiVersion-bindingVersion`.<br>
 For example `1.74-0.1` means that imgui-java uses `1.74` version of Dear ImGui and binding itself has the version `0.1`.

-*Some of the very specific features are still in a wip state.*
+*Some very specific features are still in a wip state.*

 ## How to Try
 _Make sure you have installed Java 8 or higher._